Vaccine-Autism Link Non-Existent In Dogs, Confirms British Veterinary Association

 Whether a vaccine-autism link exists or not – despite being discredited – has been a hotly debated topic for years.
 With the CDC recently revealing that the rate of autism being diagnosed in children is continuing to rise, it makes sense that this particular topic would resurface.

-According to an article in the New York Times, however, what truly has people baffled is the fact that the British Veterinary Association felt necessary to issue a public statement to confirm that a vaccine-autism link was non-existent in dogs.
+According to an article in the New York Times, however, what truly has people baffled is the fact that the British Veterinary Association felt it necessary to issue a public statement to confirm that a vaccine-autism link was non-existent in dogs.
 To be clear, vaccinating your dog would not give him or her autism.
 This public statement came after public fear continued to spread about the side effects of vaccinating your pets.

 The purpose of the statement was to encourage dog owners to continue to vaccinate their pets against diseases that can actually cause them harm including canine hepatitis instead of worrying about a non-existent link.